kontur/fontsampler-wordpress-plugin/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-This is a plugin directed primarily at type designers, foundries or resellers using Wordpress to showcase their fonts.
+This is a plugin directed primarily at type designers, foundries or resellers to showcase webfonts by embedding interactive specimens via shortcodes.

-The plugin allows you to embed interactive webfont specimens on your site via shortcodes.
-Users can preview, type with, and switch the webfonts in a preview, as well as use other interface options to manipulate the font sample.

 == Description ==